IbaiMtnz05/Neural-Network-Classifier/README.md

 > [!CAUTION]
 > Processing the full 60,000 MNIST images requires substantial RAM.
 Consider reducing `data_nrows` if running on a memory-constrained system.

+> [!NOTE]
+> In addition, after each thread completes its forward pass, all per-thread allocated memory is automatically freed.

 ## Error Handling

 The program includes basic error handling for file operations and memory allocation.
 It will output informative messages when issues occur.